jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

-5.2.2 QR Code
+### QR Code

 Instead, if you follow the QR Code path, the app will enable the camera to scan the codes.

-NOTE
+>[!NOTE]
+>

-If you have started the manual process, you still can use the QR Code scan (QR code button next to the "Scope Id" label).
+>If you have started the manual process, you still can use the QR Code scan (QR code button next to the "Scope Id" label).
 In this case, the DPS Settings name needs to be provided to unlock the QR Code button.